kubernetes-sigs/kind/site/content/docs/contributing/getting-started.md

     identifier: "getting started"
     weight: 1
 toc: true
+description: |-
+  Welcome! 👋

-description: Welcome!
-This guide covers how to get started contributing to kind.
+  This guide covers how to start contributing to kind 😄
 ---

 ## 1. Familiarize Yourself With Contributing to Kubernetes Projects